 AIP belongs to a group of disorders known as the porphyrias.
-This group of disorders is characterized by abnormally high levels of porphyrins and porphyrin precursors due to deficiency of certain enzymes essential to the creation (synthesis) of heme, a part of hemoglobin and other hemoproteins found in all cells.
+This group of disorders is characterized by abnormally high levels of porphyrins and porphyrin precursors which accumulate due to deficiency of certain enzymes essential to the creation (synthesis) of heme, a part of hemoglobin and other hemoproteins found in all cells.
 There are eight enzymes in the pathway for making heme and at least seven major forms of porphyria.
 The symptoms associated with the various forms of porphyria differ.
 It is important to note that people who have one type of porphyria do not develop any of the other types.
 Porphyrias are generally classified into two groups: the "hepatic" and "erythropoietic" types.
 Porphyrins and porphyrin precursors and related substances originate in excess amounts predominantly from the liver in the hepatic types and mostly from the bone marrow in the erythropoietic types.
 Porphyrias with skin manifestations are often referred to as "cutaneous porphyrias."
 The term "acute porphyria" is used to describe porphyrias that can be associated with sudden attacks of pain and other neurological symptoms.
 Two porphyrias can have cutaneous and acute symptoms, sometimes together.
 Most forms of porphyria are genetic inborn errors of metabolism.
 AIP is an acute, hepatic form of porphyria.

 AIP can be associated with a range of symptoms and physical findings that can potentially involve multiple organ systems of the body.
 The course and severity of attacks is highly variable from one person to another.
 In some cases, particularly those without proper diagnosis and treatment, the disorder can potentially cause life-threatening complications.
 It is important to note the highly variable nature of AIP and that affected individuals may not have all of the symptoms discussed below.
 Affected individuals and parents of affected children should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 The symptoms of AIP usually occur as episodes or “attacks” that develop over course of several hours or a few days.
 Affected individuals usually recover from an attack within days.
 However, if an acute attack is not diagnosed and treated promptly recovery can take much longer, even weeks or months.
 Most affected individuals do not exhibit any symptoms in between episodes.
-Onset of attacks usually occurs in the 20s or 30s, but may occur at or just after puberty.
+Onset of attacks usually occurs in the 20s or 30s, but may rarely occur at or just after puberty.
 Onset before puberty is extremely rare.
 Attacks are much more common in women than men, probably because of the menstrual cycle hormones.
 Approximately 3%-5% of affected individuals, predominately women, experience recurrent attacks, which are defined as more than 4 per year, for a period of many years.

 Abdominal pain, which is usually severe, is the most common symptom associated with AIP and often the initial sign of an attack.
 Abdominal pain is usually severe, steady (unremitting) and widespread (diffuse).
 Less often, abdominal pain is described as cramping.
 Pain may also occur in the neck, lower back, buttocks, or arms and legs.